tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 > OpenAPI 3.0 does not support parameter dependencies and mutually exclusive parameters.
 There is an open feature request at [https://github.com/OAI/OpenAPI-Specification/issues/256](https://github.com/OAI/OpenAPI-Specification/issues/256).
 What you can do is document the restrictions in the parameter description and define the logic in the 400 Bad Request response. ([Parameter Dependencies](https://swagger.io/docs/specification/describing-parameters/#parameter-dependencies-19))

 In the case of the weather endpoint with the OpenWeatherMap, most of the parameters are mutually exclusive.
 You can't search by City ID and by zip code.
 Although the parameters are optional, you have to use at least one parameter.
 Also, if you use the latitude parameter, you must also use the longitude parameter, as they're a pair.
-The OpenAPI spec can't programmatically reflect that structured logic, so you just have to explain it in the `description` property or in other more conceptual documentation.
+The OpenAPI spec can't programmatically reflect that structured logic, so you have to explain it in the `description` property or in other more conceptual documentation.